AP Explains: US sanctions on Huawei bite, but who gets hurt?

 While most consumers in the U.S. don't even know how to pronounce Huawei (it's "HWA-way"), its brand is well known in most of the rest of the world, where people have been buying its smartphones in droves.

 Huawei stealthily became an industry star by plowing into new markets, developing a lineup of phones that offer affordable options for low-income households and luxury models that are siphoning upper-crust sales from Apple and Samsung in China and Europe.
-About 13 percent of its phones are now sold in Europe, estimates Gartner analyst Annette Zimmermann.
+About 13% of its phones are now sold in Europe, Gartner analyst Annette Zimmermann estimates.

 That formula helped Huawei establish itself as the world's second-largest seller of smartphones during the first three months of this year, according to the research firm IDC.
 Huawei shipped 59 million smartphones in the January-March period, nearly 23 million more than Apple.